DeadlineWasYesterday/BioNick/README.md

     ``` bn.nodes_w_all_descendants(tree) ```

 11. Extract subtree.
 Remove all leaves except those listed.
 In this example, ['A','B','D'] are kept.
-Note: ['A','B','C'] crashes for some reason.
-It is assumed to work properly on bigger trees.
-I will revisit this bug.

     ``` bn.extract_subtree(tree, ['A','B','D']) ```